How To Bring Art Into The Classroom – Elementary

 • Focus On Art Direct Aims

-Start with scheduling regular interactions with art making.
+Start with scheduling regular interactions with art making in the classroom.
 Schedule daily, weekly or even bi weekly art lessons.
 Even bi monthly if your teaching schedule is super busy.
 I did this as a visiting Montessori art specials and I heard from Montessori guides how the children learned so much from just 4 visits!
 Once you have chosen the day, move to creating time segments.
 Be sure your timeline is specific to lower or upper elementary attention spans.

 Then move into deciding which visual art subjects you want to explore.
 I recommend choosing from my five art domains.
 Subjects like painting or color theory.
-Learn more about the 5 domains by buying: Defining Visual Arts Book HERE
+Learn more about the 5 domains by buying: Defining Visual Arts Book HERE.
+Once you decide the area you want to focus on then you can decide on the lesson plans.

 Then the fun stuff starts by deciding on which mediums to experiment with first.
 This also includes what presentations and demonstrations to schedule.
 For example you could teach the subject of painting and focus on the watercolor medium.
 Then show children a crayon technique – wax resist marks.
 Or let’s say you decide to integrate a sensory craft with zoology.
 Like cutting sea life shapes from paper with a collage – technique.